48. BIMS data management guidelines¶

 Spatial data often take the form of shapefiles containing geometries representing physical properties or landscape features (e.g. catchments, habitat types etc.) and that have attribute data associated with them.
 These spatial layers may be hidden/shown for visualisation on the map by a user, while the data in these layers may be used to facilitate spatial filters which are used to select a subset of records based on the filter specified.
 Spatial layers and filters may be the same, although not always as it is dependent on the data attributes.

 Geocontext data are contextual data for any geographical point, sourced from relevant spatial layers and aggregated as properties of a site.
 Often spatial layers are used for generating geocontext data.
-The examples below are the spatial filters used in FBIS (see 32.2.1 Setting up a Dataset Tracker).
+The examples below are the spatial filters used in FBIS (see 48.2.2 Using GitHub for managing data consolidation)

 Spatial layers, which may be turned on and off in the FBIS map, function as background layers upon which biodiversity data are displayed.
 The examples below are the spatial layers used in FBIS.